uhm-lost-and-found/uhm-lost-and-found.github.io/index.md

 The goal of Milestone 1 is to create a set of HTML pages providing a mockup of the pages in the system.

-Milestone 1 was managed using [BowFolio GitHub Project Board M1](https://github.com/bowfolios/bowfolios/projects/1):
+Milestone 1 was managed using [UHM Lost and Found GitHub Project Board M1](https://github.com/uhm-lost-and-found/uhm-lost-and-found/projects/1):
 ![](images/project-board-1.png)